-The request must be in writing and be accompanied by a written submission to support the criteria outlined in Section 2.2 (Eligibility Criteria).
+The request must be in writing and be accompanied by a written submission to demonstrate the request meets the criteria outlined in Section 2.2 of this Policy.

-Relevant information, data and documents to enable IHPA to understand the issues involved must be provided by the jurisdiction in support of the request.
+Relevant information, data and documents to enable IHPA to understand the issues involved must be provided by the requesting jurisdiction.
 This should include any analyses undertaken based on available data, including the National Hospital Cost Data Collection.